Winnipeg is a Freelance Town

 Some of the most talented designers and developers I know run successful freelance businesses or work remotely for companies like Automattic, Shopify (I believe Shopify has a local office now) and Black Pixel.

-6 replies on “Winnipeg is a Freelance Town”
+6 responses to “Winnipeg is a Freelance Town”

 Winnipeg is a fascinating city.
 There is plenty of opportunity, great businesses and growth.
 Unfortunately in my experience, because of this stereotypical city way of handling work, there are too many shops keeping their heads down and bid low.
 That’s not to say everyone is, but some definitely are.
 Cost of living is fairly affordable.
 Though, it’s beginning to catch up to other cities without the same increase in average salary.
 I think we sometimes experience this effect more so because of the size of the industry we work in.
 Winnipeg is a bubble, and large part of the industry operates as a bubble inside of a bubble.
 There’s not a lot of air if we don’t think outside of our own four walls.